mwiraszka/LondonChessClub/README.md

 <details>
 <summary>v5.5.0 - July TBD, 2025</summary>

-- 🚀 More image stuff!
+- 🚀 Add support for uploading and editing multiple images at a time
 - 🐛 Various minor layout fixes in Navigation Bar and Form Error Icon components
+- 🔧 Create a new Indexed DB service to allow temporarily stored image data to be persisted on page reload

 </details>